dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1743: Disabled individuals contribute uniquely to society.
+### T1743: People with disabilities have unique contributions and experiences.

 |Support|
 |---|